All About Payroll Taxes

 Payroll taxes, in this article, include several taxes:

 - Amounts withheld from employee pay for income taxes owed by the employees

 - Amounts withheld from employee pay for social security and Medicare, which are

-- Matched by amounts employers must contribute for social security and Medicare.
+- Matched by amounts employers must contribute for social security and Medicare taxes (called FICA tax).

-- Additional taxes paid by employers (not employees) for unemployment funds and worker's compensation.
+- Additional taxes paid by employers (not employees) for unemployment taxes and worker's compensation.

-Payroll taxes are called "trust fund taxes," because they are held in trust for the owner (the IRS and Social Security Administration).
+Payroll taxes are called "trust fund taxes," because they are held in trust for the owner (the IRS, Social Security Administration, and your state).

 Employers are responsible for:

-- Collecting appropriate payroll tax documents from employees at hire and other times
+- Collecting information from appropriate payroll tax documents from employees at hire and other times,

-- Paying payroll taxes to the IRS and other taxing authorities
+- Paying payroll taxes to the IRS, states, and other taxing authorities

 - Filing payroll tax reports in a timely manner.